ashim-karki/Add-text-to-jpg-file-V2/README.md

 3. Keep all your images in the Images folder.
 Image name must match the first column of your data file.

-4. You can change fonts, text and image locations as per your need.
+4. You can change fonts, text and image positions as per your need.

 5. Run the program.
 All the final templates shall be placed in Final folder.